simonesestito/docker-projects-manager/README.md

 # See also
 Do you need a script to do an initial server setup?
 Check out [this server setup script](https://gist.github.com/simonesestito/a15d11ca544e04865118b86834624084)

+# License
+    Copyright 2022 Simone Sestito
+    This file is part of "Docker Projects Manager".

+    "Docker Projects Manager" is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    "Docker Projects Manager" is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with "Docker Projects Manager".
+If not, see <http://www.gnu.org/licenses/>.